-Generally speaking, employers will prioritise candidates that come from within the industry they operate in.
-Often a hiring manager is looking for a specific industry background or a level of knowledge that only candidates from the relevant sector would possess.
-This approach has its obvious merits; there are many circumstances where prioritising specific sector knowledge makes perfect sense for an employer.
-But my question is this: why shouldn’t employers think outside the box?
-Why shouldn’t an employer focus on a candidate’s skill set as opposed to their sector background?
+Generally speaking, a hiring manager is looking for a specific industry background or a level of knowledge that only candidates from the relevant sector would possess.
+This approach can have its merits; there are many circumstances where prioritising specific sector knowledge makes perfect sense for an employer.
+However, considering candidates with the relevant transferable skills will enable you to operate within a broader pool of talent.

-I meet hundreds of candidates every year and I’d feel confident that the best people, those who possess excellent transferrable skills, could walk into most roles irrespective of industry and perform well.
-Unfortunately these exceptional individuals are all too often overlooked because on paper they do not tick specific boxes when it comes to industry background.
+Some of the best candidates that you could come across possess excellent transferable skills, and could walk into most roles irrespective of industry and perform well.
+Unfortunately, these individuals are too often overlooked because their experience doesn’t tick specific boxes when it comes to industry background.

-The positives of thinking outside the box and focussing on a candidate’s skill set over background are as follows:
+The positives of thinking outside the box and focusing on a candidate’s skill set over background are as follows:

 - A larger pool of candidates – This is particularly relevant if you are recruiting a niche role.
-While a candidate may not have the right industry background they may well have the right skills to take on the role.
-If so, they may well be able to learn quickly about the industry once in the role.
+While a candidate may not have the right industry background, they may well have the skills to take on the role.

-- Quicker recruitment process – We’ve seen employers spend months and months recruiting a single role.
-When a brief is very specific it can take time to find an individual to fit, resulting in a huge loss of time and opportunity.
-It may have been easier to widen the brief at the start of the process.
+- Quicker recruitment processes – We’ve seen employers spend months recruiting a single role.
+Some roles can take time to fill, resulting in a loss of time and opportunity.
+Therefore, it may have been easier to widen the brief at the start of the process.

 - Personality fit – This is becoming increasingly important for all of our clients.
 Ever met the perfect candidate on paper but been disappointed in person?
 This happens the other way round as well.
 It is eminently worth meeting people who may not tick every box on paper; they may surprise you in person.

-- Improved employer brand – You don’t want to be known as an employer who hires the same type of people again and again.
+- Improved employer brand – Brand perception is important.
+Building a reputation for hiring similar professionals can damage your employer brand.
 It’s well known that employees thrive within a diverse workforce where productivity increases.